Faulty Air Pressure Switch: Boiler Troubleshooting Guide [And Repair Costs]

-Moisture can work its way into the electrical components, including the boiler’s pressure switch.
+Moisture can work its way into the electrical components, including the air pressure switch in a boiler.

-Problem 3: Broken Or Kinked Hoses
+Problem 3: Broken or Kinked Hoses

-Symptoms Of A Faulty Boiler Air Pressure Switch
+Symptoms of a Faulty Air Pressure Switch

-#1 – Boiler Cycles On And Off Randomly
+#1 – Boiler Cycles On and Off Randomly

-#2 – Fan Works, But Boiler Won’t Fire Up
+#2 – Fan Works, but Boiler Won’t Fire Up

 #3 – Boiler Displaying Specific Fault Codes

+Some boiler manufacturers have specific fault codes for an air pressure switch failure.
 As an example, the Ariston E34 fault code signifies that the problem is the pressure sensor.

 Refer to your owner’s manual and find out if the code relates to an air fault.